 Pedagogy is central to geographical knowledge and represents one of the key sites of contact where anarchist approaches can inform and revitalize contemporary geographical thought.
 This book looks at how anarchist geographers have shaped pedagogies that move towards bottom-up, ‘organic’ transformations of societies, spaces, subjectivities, and modes of organizing, where the importance of direct action and prefigurative politics take precedence over concerns about the state.
 Examining contemporary and historical case studies across the world, from formal and informal contexts, the chapters show the potential for new imaginaries of anarchist geographies that will challenge and inspire geographers to travel beyond the traditional frontiers of geographical knowledge.

-Simon Springer, Marcelo Lopes de Souza, and Richard J. White / 1.
+Introduction: Transgressing Frontiers through the Radicalization of Pedagogy, Simon Springer, Marcelo Lopes de Souza, and Richard J. White / 1.
 Toward a Radical Theory of Learning: Prefiguration as Legitimate Peripheral Participation, Joe Curnow / 2.
-Radicalizing Pedagogy: Geography and Libertarian Pedagogy Between the 19th and the 20th Century, Federico Ferretti / 3.
+Radicalizing Pedagogy: Geography and Libertarian Pedagogy Between the Nineteenth and the Twentieth Centuries, Federico Ferretti / 3.
 Zapatismo Versus the Neoliberal University: Towards a Pedagogy Against Oblivion, Levi Gahman / 4.
 Pedagogy in Geographical Expeditions: Detroit and East Lansing, Ronald J. Horvath / 5.
-Fuller Geographies And The Care-Ful Co-Production Of Transgressive Pedagogies, Or ‘Who Cares?’, Kye Askins and Kelvin Mason / 6.
+Fuller Geographies And The Care-Ful Co-Production of Transgressive Pedagogies, Or ‘Who Cares?’, Kye Askins and Kelvin Mason / 6.
 Anarchism and Informal Informal Pedagogy: ‘Gangs’, Difference, Deference, Richard McHugh / 7.
 Destroy the School and Create a Free School: Digging up the Roots of Dominant/Submissive Complexes and Planting the Seeds of Cooperative Social Interaction, Erik Taje / 8.
 Educating for Earth Consciousness: Ecopedagogy within Early Anarchist Geography, Francisco Toro / 9.
 Cycling Diaries: Moving Towards an Anarchist Field Trip Pedagogy, Ferdinand Stenglein and Simon Mader / 10.
-Learning Through The Soles of Our Feet: Unschooling, Anarchism, and the Geography of Childhood, Simon Springer / Bibliography / Biographies
+Learning Through The Soles of Our Feet: Unschooling, Anarchism, and the Geography of Childhood, Simon Springer / Index / Notes on Contributors

 [T]he real strengths of this edited collection emerge from the empirical and practical components […] these practical offerings are a clear insight, without being formulaic, into how other geographers are engaging with radical pedagogy.
 I imagine that, similarly, as an initial exploration of radical pedagogy, this “anarcho-geographical pedagogy call to action” (p.19) should prove useful to those who initiated the inquiry into anarchist geography and to those who raised questions about how to move forward with these types of projects.
 As such, this edited collection will be of interest not only to geographers, but also to colearners in the fields of sociology, cultural studies, international studies, development studies, social theory, political sciences, international relations, economics, and anthropology.